 Tape the bags to the underside of larger pieces.
 Make sure you don't secure them to areas that could be damaged when the tape is removed.

-If the piece of furniture has lots of parts, number the parts "1 of 5", "2 of 5", etc...
-Use a small sticker and apply to the underside.
+If the piece of furniture has lots of parts, number the parts "1 of 5," "2 of 5," etc...
+Use a small sticker and apply it to the underside.

 Do not clean upholstery or furniture before you move.
 You'll want to have everything cleaned thoroughly after it's been moved into your new home.
 Save yourself some extra cleaning costs.